The secure CJSM email is:

 Crime

-David has extensive experience as a defence jury advocate in England and Wales and in Ireland, in murder, rape, conspiracy, blackmail, sexual assault (including very sensitive child sex cases), and armed robbery cases.
-Much of this work has been conducted as junior alone.
-David has also appeared in the draconian non-jury Special Criminal Court.
+David has extensive experience as a Defence jury advocate in England and Wales and in Ireland, in murder, rape, conspiracy, blackmail, sexual assault (including very sensitive child sex cases), and armed robbery cases.
+Much of this work has been conducted as a leading junior alone.
+David has also appeared in the draconian non-jury Special Criminal Court and In the UK Court Of Appeal.

-David’s article in Counsel magazine provides an interesting discussion on such miscarriages of justice, along with offering a short guide for new barristers.
+David’s article in Counsel magazine in 2020 provides an interesting discussion on miscarriages of justice, along with offering a short guide for new barristers.

 David has also written extensively about asset forfeiture and the proceeds of crime.
-He was instructed in the seminal asset forfeiture case, Gilligan v Ireland (1997).
+He was instructed in the seminal asset forfeiture case in Ireland Gilligan v Ireland (1997).
 It is an area in which he is an expert and of which he is profoundly disapproving.

 Cases